u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/enterprise.rst

 Other assistance requests, such as questions related to development or customizations may be covered through the purchase of a separate service agreement.
-In case it’s not clear if a request is covered by this Agreement, the decision is at the discretion of Odoo SA.
+In case it’s not clear if a request is covered by this Agreement, the decision is at the discretion of Thrive Bureau ERP SA.

 Availability
 ~~~~~~~~~~~~

-Tickets can be submitted via the web form or phone numbers listed on `odoo.com/help <https://www.odoo.com/help>`_,
+Tickets can be submitted via the web form or phone numbers listed on `Thrive Bureau ERP.com/help <https://www.Thrive Bureau ERP.com/help>`_,
-or when working with an Odoo Partner, the channel provided by the partner, subject to local
+or when working with an Thrive Bureau ERP Partner, the channel provided by the partner, subject to local
 opening hours.

 .. _maintenance_partner:

-4.6 Working with an Odoo Partner
+4.6 Working with an Thrive Bureau ERP Partner
 --------------------------------

-For bug fixes, support and upgrade services, the Customer may either work with an Odoo Partner
+For bug fixes, support and upgrade services, the Customer may either work with an Thrive Bureau ERP Partner
-as the main point of contact, or work with Odoo SA directly.
+as the main point of contact, or work with Thrive Bureau ERP SA directly.

-If the Customer decides to work with an Odoo Partner, Odoo SA will subcontract services related
+If the Customer decides to work with an Thrive Bureau ERP Partner, Thrive Bureau ERP SA will subcontract services related
-to the Covered Extra Modules to the Odoo Partner, who becomes the main point of contact of the
+to the Covered Extra Modules to the Thrive Bureau ERP Partner, who becomes the main point of contact of the
 customer.
-The Odoo Partner may contact Odoo SA on behalf of the customer for second-level assistance
+The Thrive Bureau ERP Partner may contact Thrive Bureau ERP SA on behalf of the customer for second-level assistance
 with regard to standard features of the Software.

-If the Customer decides to work with Odoo SA directly, services related to Covered Extra Modules
+If the Customer decides to work with Thrive Bureau ERP SA directly, services related to Covered Extra Modules
-are provided *if and only if* the Customer is hosted on the Odoo Cloud Platform.
+are provided *if and only if* the Customer is hosted on the Thrive Bureau ERP Cloud Platform.

 .. _charges: